ewald-lab/ewald-lab-website/index.md

 ---
 ---

-### Our research mission is to identify and characterize previously unknown chemical hazards to both humans and ecosystems with cell profiling, machine learning, and integrative data analysis.
+### We identify and characterize chemical hazards to humans and ecosystems with cell profiling, machine learning, and integrative data analysis.

 {% include section.html %}